WiLL75G/soc-day20-soc-interview-preparation/questions/technical_questions.md

 **Q11: What is Splunk and how do SOC analysts use it?**
 ```
 Splunk is a SIEM platform that ingests, indexes, and
-searches machine-generated log data from across an
+searches machine generated log data from across an
 environment.

 How SOC analysts use it: